lallben/School_District_Analysis/README.md

 Analysis B:<br>
 ![Analysis B](https://github.com/lallben/School_District_Analysis/blob/main/Resources/scores_school_type_B.png)<br>
 <i><b>The impact of the decrease in the % scores in Math, Reading and Overall Passing were more in the Charter schools than in the District schools.</i></b>
+## Summary of changes as a result of changes in scores recorded for Thomas High School:
+- At the District level the changes in the Average scores as well as the passing percentages were minimal and did not indicate a significant change, although there was a perceptible decrease in the scores and passing percentages.
+- At the School level, Between the two Analysis, while the Average Math & Reading scores for the school did not change drastically, the % of students in Thomas High School passing in math, reading as well as the overall passing percentages took a big downward hit.
+- The ranking of Thomas High School decreased significantly and it fell out of the Top 5 school category for the District.
+- Since Thomas High School was a charter school, the biggest impact of the replacement of the grade 9 scores was seen in the Charter Schools.